LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/complex-queries.rst.txt

 Multiple Joins
 ^^^^^^^^^^^^^^

-The ``UNION`` keyword allows us to combine the results of separate SQL commands.
-Run each of the following ``SELECT`` queries individually and examine the two result sets.
+The ``UNION`` keyword allows us to combine the results of separate ``SELECT`` commands.
+Run each of the following queries individually and examine the two result sets.
 Next, run the queries with ``UNION``.

 .. admonition:: Example